Evaluation of the Driving Performance and User Acceptance of a Predictive Eco-Driving Assistance System for Electric Vehicles: Literature Review

 \subsection{Related Work on Eco-driving}

-Several eco-driving strategies were suggested in the literature for drivers using the conventional internal combustion engine (ICE) vehicles \citep{Barkenbus2010,Ayyildiz2017}.
-For instance, encouraging the drivers to avoid unnecessary acceleration and deceleration, upshift to avoid engine speeds above 2500 rpm in vehicles with manual transmission, reduce idling, travel with constant driving speeds, drive below the regulatory speed limits, anticipate traffic objects and traffic light (TL) signals are some of the existing eco-driving techniques \citep{Barkenbus2010}.
-Although a majority of the aforementioned techniques apply for BEVs as well, the drivers must adjust a few techniques they know from conventional ICE vehicles to BEVs.
-For example, BEVs do not require gear shifting and therefore the upshifting rule is not relevant anymore.
-Moreover, a study from \citet{Neumann2015} reported that the users after experiencing BEVs for three months demonstrated eco-driving strategies such as reduced use of auxiliary functions (air conditioning) and smooth usage of the accelerator pedal.
-Another unique feature in a BEV is the recuperation of kinetic energy during a deceleration event.
-Learning to moderately apply regenerative braking can help to improve the energy savings as well \citep{Neumann2015}.
 To encourage drivers to learn an energy-efficient driving behavior, several eco-driving programs were investigated in the past.
 A curated list of literature is presented in Table~\ref{tbl1}.
 Coaching the drivers on eco-driving techniques can contribute to reductions in fuel consumption of 5.5-16.9\% \citep{Beusen2009, Sullman2015, Beloufa2017, Ayyildiz2017, Ruben2021}.
 Many studies have pointed out that the drivers tend to forget the eco-driving techniques learned through training sessions and get back to their old driving habits in a short period, thus showcasing no long term benefits of such trainings \citep{Beusen2009, Beloufa2017}.
 In a driving simulator experiment by \citet{Daun2013}, displaying a few eco-driving advisory messages to the drivers has improved their fuel savings up to 12\%.
 However, in a consecutive experiment when the drivers were not provided with any advisory messages, it did not yield in any fuel saving benefits.
 This points out the necessity for a continuous eco-driving feedback system \citep{Daun2013,Vagg2013,Staubach2014,Zhao2015,Fors2015,Jamson2015,Gonzalez2021} to avail the long-term benefits in terms of fuel or energy savings.
 Using in-vehicle feedback systems that provide continuous suggestions in a visual, haptic and auditory manner, drivers were able to perform additional eco-driving behaviors such as coasting and reduced harsh acceleration \citep{McIlroy2017}.
 One of the negative impacts of an eco-driving feedback system is that it enforces drivers to focus on the suggestions and may increase the risk of accidents by causing driver distractions \citep{Alam2014}.
 It is therefore crucial to provide simple and clear indications that are easy for the drivers to interpret.
 An effective in-vehicle human-machine interface (HMI) plays a major role in improving the driver engagement with an eco-driving assistance system (EDAS).
-Another limitation discussed in \citet{Alam2014} is that eco-driving can have a network-wide impact on energy consumptions.
-A recent work \citet{Alam2018} suggests that the prediction information of the surrounding traffic elements obtained from the wireless communication systems such as vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) in combination with eco-driving techniques can help to reduce the CO2 emissions and traffic congestion in a network level.
-Moreover, \citet{Xia2013} investigated the impact of a dynamic eco-driving velocity planner on the traffic network and revealed that the energy and emission benefits on the overall traffic are certainly possible.